 I could go on forever with the types I make.
 Basically, it’s whatever I can think up, or I have ingredients for.
 Mind you if you’ve seen my pantry you know the choices are almost endless.
 Hehe hee

 This is my go-to recipe when I have leftover yolks, and I haven't got a plan for them.
 Waste not, want not, right 😉

 4 egg yolks

-80 g sugar (more or less depending on what else you might be adding)
+80 g sugar or honey or whatever sweetener you use. (more or less depending on what else you might be adding)

 Add milk, cream, yolks and sugar to the TM bowl and mix on speed 5 for 4 seconds